 Moving from a benefit to study

-If you're on a benefit and are thinking about study, you may be able to get help from Work and Income, StudyLink, or both.
+If you're getting a benefit and thinking about study, you may be able to get help from Work and Income, StudyLink, or both.

 Help from Work and Income

-If you're studying full-time, you may be able to stay on:
+If you're studying full-time, you may be able to keep getting:

 - Sole Parent Support